arduino/help-center-content/content/Hardware/Generic/How-to-add-certificates-to-Wifi-Nina-Wifi-101-Modules.md

 1. Connect your board to the PC via USB cable and select the right port and board in `Tools > Port` and `Tools > Board`.

-2. Open the Arduino IDE and search for "Firmware updater" sketch that is in `Example > Wifi101/WiFiNINA > Firmware updater` and uploadt it to the board.
+2. Open the Arduino IDE and search for "Firmware updater" sketch that is in `Example > Wifi101/WiFiNINA > Firmware updater` and upload it to the board.

    ![Example location](img/FirmwareExampleLocation.png)